Leah1977/LSH_Electricians_MS1/README.md

 ## Project Display
+---

 ### This project is responsive to appear on different screen sizes.
 ### The display changes to accomodate smaller screensize.
 On a phone some items have been removed to focus on the mobile friendly application.
 For example the form reduces in size, so it can be displayed fully on a smaller device.

 ### The navigational bar also displays in a two by two format to accomodate the smaller screen size.

-#### I will design the website to adjust to differents sized screens to ensure optimum viewing.
+#### I will design the website to adjust to different sized screens to ensure optimum viewing.
 #### I will make sure all links are active and working.

 ### Here is a demonstrating of how my website looks on different screensizes using [Am I Responsive Website](http://ami.responsivedesign.is/)